haider0324/WeatherForecast/README.md

 * Implement Model Class while fetching data from server after json parsing.
 * More enhanced ui with update by scrolling down.
 * UI of temperature screen will become more enhanced on basis of city, lu's or citycode.
+* Persistent of weather record to show when user is offline.